 College of Liberal Arts Graduate Student Research Support Program

-PROMISE applications are now being accepted for FY 2018 (Expenses to be incurred July 1, 2017 - June 30, 2018).
-Recipients of previous PROMISE awards must submit a brief ½ page report on their scholarly and creative conference/research activities to firstname.lastname@example.org in order to be eligible for consideration for new PROMISE awards.
-These reports should include brief information on the scholarly/creative outcomes of the research or presentation including specific products such as expected completion of degree or publications (in-progress or published).
+PROMISE Applications are now closed for FY 2018 (through June 30, 2018).
+On April 15th we will begin accepting applications for FY 2019 (Expenses to be incurred July 1, 2018-June 30, 2019).
+Recipients of PROMISE awards must submit a brief ½ page report on their conference/research activities to email@example.com in order to be eligible for consideration for new PROMISE awards.

 To enhance institutional excellence and to promote all areas of intellectual inquiry, the College of Liberal Arts is continuing the PROMISE Award program.
 PROMISE will promote research opportunities to maximize innovation and scholarly excellence in graduate education.
 Building upon the model established with the Aspire Research Enhancement Grants for faculty, PROMISE supports CLA graduate student research, exhibition, scholarly activity and conference travel.
 The Provost and the Dean will provide support for this program.
 Applications will be managed by the CLA Dean’s Office.